mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 It should be pre-populated from the Compute Environment.

 ## Check if required databases are provided on your HPC
 Tools in the ONTvisc pipeline compare the reads/clusters/contigs (depending on the mode) to a database or a reference.
 The explanation of which databases are required to be provided depending on the selected mode and tips on how to install them can be found in the pipeline's wiki page in the <a href="https://github.com/eresearchqut/ontvisc/wiki/Installation#installing-the-required-indexes-and-references"> Installing the required indexes and references </a> section.
-Below instructions on where to find the required databases depending on the HPC.
+Below are instructions for finding the required databases depending on the HPC.
 #### Gadi
-If the access to Gadi was granted to you through the [ABLeS initiative](https://www.biocommons.org.au/ables), you will have access to the [Australian BioCommons shared repository of tools and software](https://australianbiocommons.github.io/ables/if89/), in project allocation if89.
+If access to Gadi was granted to you through the [ABLeS initiative](https://www.biocommons.org.au/ables), you have access to the [Australian BioCommons shared repository of tools and software](https://australianbiocommons.github.io/ables/if89/), in project allocation if89.
 However, you need to [join the if89 first](https://my.nci.org.au/mancini/project/if89).
-Check the folder `/g/data/if89/data_library` for the databases you need.
+Check the folder `/g/data/if89/data_library` for your needed databases.
 If they are not provided there, [contact the ABLeS team](https://australianbiocommons.github.io/ables/contact-us/) first to see if they can add it to the shared folder.
 If not, proceed with the installation yourself (below).
 #### Setonix
-Check if databases you require are available in the folder `/scratch/references` (more details in the [Reference datasets](https://support.pawsey.org.au/documentation/display/US/Pawsey+Filesystems+and+their+Usage#PawseyFilesystemsandtheirUsage-Referencedatasets) section of the [Pawsey Filesystems and their Usage](https://support.pawsey.org.au/documentation/display/US/Pawsey+Filesystems+and+their+Usage) document).
+Check if the databases you require are available in the folder `/scratch/references` (more details in the [Reference datasets](https://support.pawsey.org.au/documentation/display/US/Pawsey+Filesystems+and+their+Usage#PawseyFilesystemsandtheirUsage-Referencedatasets) section of the [Pawsey Filesystems and their Usage](https://support.pawsey.org.au/documentation/display/US/Pawsey+Filesystems+and+their+Usage) document).
 If they are not provided there, [contact Pawsey helpdesk](help@pawsey.org.au) first to see if they can add it to the shared folder.
 If not, proceed with the installation yourself (below).
 #### Lyra
 Check with the [eResearch team](https://www.qut.edu.au/research/eresearch) if Lyra has a shared repository of references.
 If not, proceed with the installation yourself (below).

 ## Download databases if they are not provided
 ### BLAST nucleotide sequence database (NT)
-The following command will create a script ```download_blastdb.sh``` that downloads a perl script update_blastdb.pl which will download and decompress all the necessary latest components of the NT database.
+The following command will create a script ```download_blastdb.sh``` that downloads a perl script update_blastdb.pl, which will download and decompress all the necessary latest components of the NT database.
 {% include callout.html type="note" content="Make sure to create a folder where you will store the database first and then change the paths before you execute the command." %}
 ```bash
 cat <<EOF > download_blastdb.sh